tschwecke/harvey/README.md

 Actions
 -------
 The previous section on variables showed you how to use variables, but it didn't show you how to set them.
 This is where actions come in.
-Actions allow you to perform, well, an "action" on the results of a test step.
+Actions allow you to perform, well, an "action", either on data before a test step runs or on the results of a test step.
 The curently available actions are:

 * ```set``` - sets a variable to the specified value
 * ```push``` - ensures a variable to be an Array and pushes the specified value into it